Florida eviction process? From Florida Landlord Eviction Service:

 Overview of the Florida Eviction Process

-Common Reasons for Florida Eviction Process
+Common Reasons for the Florida Eviction Process

 • Non-payment of rent: The most common reason landlords evict tenants in Florida.

-• Violation of lease terms: Such as having unauthorized pets or altering the property without permission.
+• Violation of lease terms, Such as having unauthorized pets or altering the property without permission.

 • End of lease term: If a tenant stays beyond the lease term without a new agreement.